Berkeley Public Library: Technology

 All Berkeley Public Library branches have self-checkout machines.
 Patrons can use these to check out materials themselves by scanning the items and their library card.
 This checkout method works for all media—books, CDs, DVDs, etc.—and provides the patron with a receipt for the items.
 All branches still also offer checkout from library staff at circulation desks.

 Patrons can also request and renew books over the Internet from their homes, or over the telephone.

 Tool Lending Library

 The Tool Lending Library opened in 1979 and is one of the nation's first such libraries.
 It is located at the South Branch.
 To borrow tools, patrons must be over the age of 18 and be residents or property owners of the city of Berkeley.

 Tool Lending Library offerings include basic hand tools, light power tools, and equipment: screwdrivers, various hammers, drills, biscuit jointers, string trimmers ("weed wackers") shovels, ladders, concrete mixers—and free advice.
-Lending times are seven days for manual items, and two days for power tools.
+Lending times are seven days for everything.